AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 # Pre-processing single-cell RNA-seq data

 **CCDL 2019**

-#### In this section, we will be running through the basics of pre-processing
-single-cell RNA-seq data.
+#### In this section, we will be running through the basics of pre-processing single-cell RNA-seq data.

 We will be using a peripheral blood mononuclear cells (pbmc's) 10X Genomics [(Zheng et al, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/28091601) dataset as an example.
 For 10X Genomics scRNA-seq data, cells are separated by emulsion/droplets, and individual cells are given barcodes.
 These data also have
 [Unique Molecular Identifiers (UMIs)](http://www.nature.com/doifinder/10.1038/nmeth.2772) which allow us to better control for PCR amplification errors and biases.

-Note: Raw single-cell RNA-seq data from non-tag-based methods, like the Smart-seq2 dataset we were working with in the previous section, can be processed using Salmon, just like was done in the bulk RNA-seq module.
+*Note*: Raw single-cell RNA-seq data from non-tag-based methods, like the Smart-seq2 dataset we were working with in the previous section, can be processed using Salmon, just like was done in the bulk RNA-seq module.

 ## Steps for Processing scRNA-seq Data: